 For six weeks, we didn’t hear anything else from the school so we thought that it was all over and that I could just move on with my life.
 The same day that I was hired for my current job, I was arrested and charged.
 My children were playing in the front yard and watched as I was handcuffed and put into the police car.
 I don’t really remember much about spending that night in the county jail.
 I was in such a state of shock that I didn’t even realize what was going on.

-I spent seven weekends in the county jail, was on supervised probation for two years, and on unsupervised probation for three years (finally finished in April of 2013).
+I spent seven weekends in the county jail (right when the dry heaves and horrible anxiety part of withdrawal hit … and lasted for about 6 months), was on supervised probation for two years, and on unsupervised probation for three years (finally finished in April of 2013).
 I was told by my lawyer that the judge could decide that I didn’t have to register as a violent offender or that I could be put on the lowest risk level.
 However, when I showed up at the courthouse to sign the plea, the paperwork was already completed and it said that I was at the highest risk level and would have to register for life.
 I was also told that if I didn’t sign the deal that day then I wouldn’t get another plea offer and that the trial would be pushed back another six months.
 I honestly felt like I had no other choice but to sign.

 Every week I had to go to court appointed counseling.
-I am lucky that I had a counselor that believed in me and she said that she has worked with offenders for years and knows that I didn’t do what I was accused of.
+I was blessed to have a counselor who had experience counseling people who had adverse behavior reactions to medications.
 Every month I had to go to a meeting with my probation officer, where my probation officer placed me on the lowest risk level possible.
 Every ninety days I have to go down to the county jail and register as a violent offender.
 Every year I have to get my driver’s license renewed with the words VIOLENT OFFENDER in red across my picture.
 Can you even imagine what it feels like to have to show that to people every time that I rent a movie, use my credit card, or write a check?
 Every single day I think about what has happened to me, sometimes all day long.
 It’s the very first thing that I think of every morning and the last thing that I think of when I go to sleep at night.
-I have nightmares about the police coming to take me away and ones about DHS trying to take my children from me.
-I am basically viewed as a monster by society and live in a nightmare that I can’t wake up from.
+I had nightmares about the police coming to take me away and ones about DHS trying to take my children from me.
+I am basically viewed as a monster by society and I know I seriously messed up my life by taking those pills.

-My kids have asked me so many times why those people said what they did about me.
-I can’t tell them the whole truth and have tried to shelter them from all of this as much as possible.
-I struggle with the “why” of all of this a lot, but I have to remind myself that they probably never thought that it would go this far.
-Sometimes I wish that they had said something to me beforehand and given me the chance to walk away, but in the back of my mind I know that it took me getting arrested to see how I was really acting and that anything less than that wouldn’t have gotten me off of the drugs and alcohol.
+I struggle with the “why” of all of this a lot, but I have to remind myself that they did what they thought was right.
+I had to be stopped.
+In the back of my mind I know that it took getting arrested to see how I was really acting and that anything less wouldn’t have gotten me off of the drugs and alcohol.
 It was the “slap in the face” that I needed.

-I spend a lot of time now talking to people about what antidepressants really do (humans are meant to feel emotions and being numb to the world is not a good thing) and some people have told me that I have made a real difference.
+I spend a lot of time now talking to people about what antidepressants and sleeping pills can do to some people (humans are meant to feel emotions and being numb to the world is not a good thing) and some people have told me that I have made a real difference.
 Who knows, maybe my story and situation is meant to help others to change.
-I know so much about prescription medication addiction, alcoholism, the justice system, and the registration rules that I could write a hundred books about it.
 I have to believe that I can use what has happened to me for the greater good.
 I have to.

 I came so close to losing everything because of the way that Paxil made me act.
 I lost my retirement.
 I lost my career.
 I lost my insurance.
 I now have a huge amount of debt from paying lawyers and even more debt from a Masters degree that I may never use again.
 What hurts the most is how I was duped into believing that these pills were going to help me when they actually almost ruined my life.
 Why wasn’t I smarter?
 Why couldn’t I see how I was acting?
 I have spent a lot of time beating myself up over it, but always come back around to the realization that it could have ended much worse.
 I have my freedom (sort of).
 I have my family.
 I have D (who came so close to divorcing me several times and probably would have if I hadn’t been arrested).
 I have the knowledge that antidepressants don’t work for some people and the term “chemical imbalance” was actually created by a drug company.
-Most importantly, I have the knowledge that people have the power to cure themselves and all they need is some guidance and a little help … and that can’t come from a prescription pad for me.
+Most importantly, I have the knowledge that I had the power to cure myself and all I needed was the truth, some guidance and a little help … and that can’t come from a prescription pad for me.

 *** If you know somebody on antidepressants, watch their behavior for personality changes and find them a therapist who specializes in Cognitive Behavioral Therapy (CBT).
 If their therapist believes they need antidepressants or anti anxiety medications, make sure it’s the lowest possible dose and that they combine it with CBT.
 Changing thoughts, attitudes, and actions is the only way to really change a person. ***